MarlinFirmware/MarlinDocumentation/_development/getting_started_pull_requests.md

 ![image22]({{ '/assets/images/docs/development/pull_images/pull_22.jpg' | prepend: site.baseurl }})

-Make a new branch via Desktop by clicking this `icon`:
+Make a new branch via Desktop by clicking this icon:

 ![image23]({{ '/assets/images/docs/development/pull_images/pull_23.jpg' | prepend: site.baseurl }})

-Type in the `name` and click `Create new branch`.
+Type in the name and click **Create new branch**.

 ![image24]({{ '/assets/images/docs/development/pull_images/pull_24.jpg' | prepend: site.baseurl }})

 The new branch will be automatically selected.
-Click the `Publish` button to make a copy on GitHub.
-(The button changes to `Sync` once the branch is published to your account.)
+Click the **Publish** button to make a copy on GitHub.
+(The button changes to **Sync** once the branch is published to your account.)

 ![image25]({{ '/assets/images/docs/development/pull_images/pull_25.jpg' | prepend: site.baseurl }})